Stafford Rangers F.C.: 21st century

 After two seasons in the Premier Division, finishing seventh and ninth respectively, Painter left the club in April 2002.
 During Painter's final season, Rangers recorded a club-record 15–0 victory over Kidsgrove Athletic in a Staffordshire Senior Cup tie on 20 November 2001.
+Kidsgrove Athletic later went on to lose again to Rangers 11-0 the following season.

 Phil Robinson, whose playing career took him to several top Football League clubs around the East and West Midlands, joined his hometown club as player-manager in the 2002 close season and immediately set about creating a structure to develop young local talent with the introduction of reserve and youth teams.
 He retained only a few of Painter's squad which led to increased support on the terraces due to improved results.
 They finished second in the Southern League Premier Division, reached the FA Cup first round for the first time in a decade and brought the Staffordshire Senior Cup back to Marston Road with a 5–1 victory over Stoke City at Port Vale's Vale Park.
 Robinson's second season in charge, 2003–04, brought more success with Rangers this time finishing third in the league behind Crawley Town and Weymouth to earn a place amongst the Nationwide Conference North founder members.
 Rangers reached the Staffordshire Senior Cup Final but lost 1–0 to Kidsgrove Athletic.
-At the end of the 2004–05 season, silverware returned to Marston Road as the team regained the Senior Cup, defeating Leek Town in the Final at Vale Park.
-As well as reaching the FA Cup first round, where they lost to Chester City, Rangers finished the inaugural Conference North season in 8th position with the tightest defence in the division, conceding just 44 goals.
+At the end of the 2004–05 season, Rangers regained the Senior Cup, defeating Leek Town in the Final at Vale Park.
+As well as reaching the FA Cup first round, where they lost to Chester City, Rangers finished the inaugural Conference North season in 8th position.

 Stafford Rangers achieved promotion back to the fifth tier of English football after a play-off win on penalties over Droylsden in May 2006 at rivals Burton Albion's new Pirelli Stadium.
 This came at the end of a successful 2005–06 league campaign which resulted in a second-place finish.

 In the 2006–07 season the club reached the second round of the FA Cup where they lost to Brighton & Hove Albion.
 A match against Dagenham & Redbridge was featured live on Sky Sports.
 Goalkeeper Danny Alcock was selected for the England Non-League squad in January 2007 and a month later Cameroonian Guy Madjo was selected by his nation for international duty.
 The club managed to avoid relegation on the final day of the season, and finished 20th in the Conference.